 - Know your best angle.

 - Less is more.
 Be brief and to the point, during the opening statement, cross-examination and closing statements.

 - Keep in mind tiredness, both digital fatigue and fatigue due to time differences.

 - Give the tribunal a hyperlinked hearing bundle with the exhibits already highlighted where relevant.

 - Do not panic even if something goes wrong.
 Your technical setting might fail or technical glitches of other participants might adversely impact the flow of your advocacy.
 This can always happen – just rectify the issue and carry on.

-- Virtual hearings allow for self-monitoring, so ensure you take advantage of it.
-Keep in mind that the screen size will differ depending on the videoconferencing platform used.
+- Virtual hearings allow for self-monitoring, so ensure you take advantage of this.
+Bear in mind that the screen size will differ depending on the videoconferencing platform used.